 Inaugurated in 1906, after Cardiff received its Royal Charter as a city in 1905, this city hall is one of the most impressive civic buildings in the world.

-As it is located at Cardiff’s civic centre, many impressive buildings and attractions surround Cardiff City Hall.
+As it is located at Cardiff’s civic center, many impressive buildings and attractions surround Cardiff City Hall.

-It is the fifth town hall of Cardiff which is serving as a local Government centre.
+It is Cardiff’s fifth town hall, which serves as a local government center.
 This city hall replaced the 1853-built fourth town hall, which was situated on St Mary’s Street in Cardiff.

-Above all, Cardiff Register Office is also inside Cardiff city hall.
+Above all, the Cardiff Register Office is also inside Cardiff City Hall.

 Interestingly, Cardiff City Hall is built with Portland stone in French and English Renaissance styles.
-Also, it was constructed with fully electricity-operated construction work which was, indeed, the first of the kind in the world in the nineteenth century.
+Also, it was constructed with fully electricity-operated construction work, which was, indeed, the first of its kind in the world in the nineteenth century.

-More importantly, Cardiff City Hall is world-famous architectural work for its magnificent exterior as well as interior.
+More importantly, Cardiff City Hall is a world-famous architectural work for its magnificent exterior and interior.

 2. Exterior